Martin-Bohring/Microservices/slides/index.md

 - They got it all wrong in the past
 - We need loose coupling and not *RPC* style communication
 - *XML* is to heavyweight, so let's use *JSON* instead and keep *HTTP*
-- Let's leverage the Internet architecture and use *POST* for commands and *Get* for queries
+- Let's leverage the Internet architecture and use *POST* for commands and *Get* for queries and *PUT* for updates
 - Let's base architecture and communication on hypermedia (*HATEOAS*)
 - Let's not be statefull within our services, but let the client transfer the state.
-- So *REST* as an architecture style was invented.
+- So *REST* as an architecture style was born (<http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm>).

 ***